PostgreSQL RLS

 RLS (row-level security) is a feature of PostgreSQL that lets you enable global “filters” on specified tables.

 In the context of multi-tenancy, it essentially lets you have all data in a single database, but use your app as if it were a multi-database application.
-In other words, you don’t have to think about the scoping on the application level because it is enforced on the database level.
+In other words, you don’t have to think about the scoping at the application level because it is enforced at the database level.

 How it works